The client, the coach and the business: If you’re in the fitness industry, the hope is that all three can be successful.

 O’Brien added: “I have what 9 out of 10 people don’t have.
 I wake up every day, hang out with friends and have a good time, and don’t feel like I have worked since 2015.” – powerful!

-Learn how you can follow the same model of incentivizing your coaches with The Free 7-Day OPEX Coaching Course.
+Learn how you can follow the same model of incentivizing your coaches with The Free Professional Coaching Blueprint.
 Sign up today, and begin your journey toward learning the business model of the future.